jakop345/gitlab-ce/doc/ci/pipelines.md

 Clicking on a pipeline will show the builds that were run for that pipeline.

+## Checking pipeline running time

+Total running time for a given pipeline would exclude retries and pending (queue) time.
+We could reduce this problem down to finding the union of periods.

+So each job would be represented as a `Period`, which consists of `Period#first` as when the job started and `Period#last` as when the job was finished.
+A simple example here would be:

+* A (1, 3)
+* B (2, 4)
+* C (6, 7)

+Here A begins from 1, and ends to 3.
+B begins from 2, and ends to 4.
+C begins from 6, and ends to 7.
+Visually it could be viewed as:

+    0  1  2  3  4  5  6  7
+       AAAAAAA
+          BBBBBBB
+                      CCCC

+The union of A, B, and C would be (1, 4) and (6, 7), therefore the total running time should be:

+    (4 - 1) + (7 - 6) => 4

 ## Badges

 There are build status and test coverage report badges available.